cockroachdb/docs/v21.2/change-data-capture-overview.md

 toc: true
 ---

-Change data capture (CDC) provides efficient, distributed, row-level change feeds into a configurable sink for downstream processing such as reporting, caching, or full-text indexing.
+Change data capture (CDC) provides efficient, distributed, row-level changefeeds into a configurable sink for downstream processing such as reporting, caching, or full-text indexing.

 ## What is change data capture?